How accurate are fitness trackers?

 How accurate is my Garmin watch?

-In a comprehensive review of 32 studies, Garmin activity trackers demonstrated higher accuracy in tracking steps but limited studies were available for assessing speed, elevation, and sleep tracking.
-Furthermore, the accuracy of distance, energy expenditure, and heart rate (HR) tracking was found to be comparatively lower.
+In a comprehensive review of 32 studies from 2020, Garmin activity trackers demonstrated high accuracy in tracking steps but limited studies were available for assessing speed, elevation, and sleep tracking.
+When it comes to distance accuracy, Garmin watches seem to overestimate distances at slow treadmill speeds and underestimate at high speeds.
+Furthermore, the accuracy of energy expenditure and HR tracking was found to be comparatively lower than that of other health trackers.
+A study from 2021 revealed that the Garmin Forerunner accurately predicted VO2 max, although there was notable variation among the group of 44 individuals.

 Inaccurately tracks: Energy expenditure, distance, heart rate, and sleep